 Pollution affects species directly, leading to mortality (in 6% of globally threatened birds) or reduced reproductive success (in 3%), as well as indirectly, through the degradation of habitats (affecting 11%).
 Pollution associated with agriculture, forestry and industry is the most common threat, and has the greatest impact on marine and freshwater environments and the species that depend upon them.

 The major pollutants are effluents: from agriculture, forestry, industry, oil spills and the over-application of herbicides and pesticides (see figure).
-Effluents cause the greatest damage to aquatic environments; both marine and freshwater.
-A total of 170 threatened species are affected by one or more pollutants.
-Of those, 97 (57%) are associated with marine or freshwater habitats (compared with 25% of all threatened birds).
+Effluents cause the greatest damage to aquatic environments and affect the species that depend upon them disproportionately.
+Of the 218 threatened bird species affected by one or more pollutants, 134 (62%) are associated with marine and freshwater habitats.

-Other specific forms of pollution affect a smaller number of species; among them garbage, acid rain and pollution from artificial lights which impacts burrow nesting seabirds such as Newell’s Shearwater Puffinus newelli that return to their colonies after dark and become disorientated by artificial lights.
+Other specific forms of pollution affect a smaller number of species.
+Light pollution from artificial lights affects burrow nesting seabirds, such as Newell’s Shearwater Puffinus newelli, by disorienting them when they return to their colonies after dark.

 BirdLife International (2017) Pollution from agriculture, forestry and industry has significant impacts on birds.
 Downloaded from http://www.birdlife.org on 24/02/2018